-Duane Graves was born and raised in San Antonio.
+Duane Graves was born and raised in San Antonio, Texas.
 After receiving a degree in TV/Film from Texas A&M – Corpus Christi, he directed the critically-acclaimed documentary UP SYNDROME, an intimate portrait of his childhood friend born with Down Syndrome.
-The feature won several awards at festivals across the globe including Slamdance, and is currently available through HULU.
-Teaming with college peer Justin Meeks, Graves then co-wrote/directed their debut narrative THE WILD MAN OF THE NAVIDAD, a drive-in style horror that premiered at the 2008 Tribeca Film Festival and later released internationally by IFC.
-The pair’s sophomore effort, BUTCHER BOYS, was released domestically by Phase 4/Entertainment One.
-Their dark Western, KILL OR BE KILLED, will be available on DVD March 1, 2016 from RLJ Entertainment.
+The feature won several awards at festivals across the globe including Slamdance, and is currently available through Amazon Prime.
+Teaming with film school peer Justin Meeks, Graves then co-wrote/directed their debut narrative THE WILD MAN OF THE NAVIDAD, a drive-in style horror feature that premiered at the 2008 Tribeca Film Festival and was later released internationally by IFC Films.
+The pair’s sophomore effort, BUTCHER BOYS, was released domestically by eOne.
+Their dark Western, KILL OR BE KILLED, is now available in the US and UK from RLJE Films.

 Justin Meeks was born and raised in Corpus Christi, Texas.
-After receiving dual degrees in TV/Film and Psychology from Texas A&M – Corpus Christi, he immediately moved to Austin to collaborate with college peer Duane Graves – forming Greeks Films.
-Their first projects became a trilogy of experimental/horror short works co-produced by original THE TEXAS CHAIN SAW MASSACRE co-scribe Kim Henkel, and were released on DVD by POP Cinema.
+After receiving dual degrees in TV/Film and Psychology from Texas A&M – Corpus Christi, he immediately moved to Austin to collaborate with film school peer Duane Graves – forming Greeks Films.
+Their first projects became a trilogy of experimental/horror short works co-produced by original THE TEXAS CHAIN SAW MASSACRE co-creator Kim Henkel, and were released on DVD by POP Cinema.
 Meeks then wrote, co-directed and starred in their comedic short, RIO PELIGROSO: A DAY IN THE LIFE OF A LEGENDARY COYOTE, which won the first round of director Kevin Smith’s Movies Askew Festival in 2006.
-Their sophomore horror feature, BUTCHER BOYS, also written and produced by Henkel, is now available in the USA from Phase 4 Films/Entertainment One.
+Their sophomore horror feature, BUTCHER BOYS, also written and produced by Henkel, is now available internationally from eOne.